 Collagens are the most abundant extracellular matrix (ECM) proteins in the renal stroma.
-As a result of repetitive or persistent insults to the kidney, the balance between ECM degradation and formation is disrupted which leads to renal fibrosis.
-There is a large medical need to find patients at risk as well as identify patients more likely to respond to treatment.
-The distorted turnover of ECM proteins such as collagens leads to renal fibrosis, which is a strong predictor of progression to end stage renal disease.
-Nordic's Protein FingerprintTM technology allows quantification of protein fragments generated by the ECM turnover directly in serum and/or urine, thereby monitoring the processes of fibrogenesis and fibrolysis.
+As a result of repeated or persistent impairment of the kidney, the balance between ECM degradation and formation is disturbed, leading to renal fibrosis.
+There is a great medical need to find patients at risk and identify patients who are more likely to respond to treatment.
+Impaired turnover of ECM proteins such as collagens leads to renal fibrosis, which is a strong predictor of end-stage renal disease progression.
+Nordic's Protein Fingerprint technology enables the quantification of protein fragments resulting from ECM turnover directly in serum and/or urine, allowing monitoring of the processes of fibrogenesis and fibrolysis.

-Many diseases affect kidney function by attacking the glomeruli.
-As a biopsy is painful and potentially has complications, diagnostic tools to non-invasively assess the state of the tissue would aid in both clinical decisions, and selection of patients with an active disease or those that are more likely to respond to treatment.
-Nordic's Protein FingerprintTM technology detects neo-epitopes of relevant extracellular matrix proteins which may allow prognostic enrichment for clinical trials and identification of patients more likely to respond to treatment.
+Many diseases affect renal function by attacking the glomeruli.
+Because biopsy is painful and can lead to complications, diagnostic tools that noninvasively assess tissue status would help with both clinical decisions and selection of patients with active disease or those more likely to respond to treatment.
+Nordic's Protein Fingerprint technology detects neo-epitopes of relevant extracellular matrix proteins that could provide prognostic enrichment for clinical trials and identification of patients more likely to respond to treatment.

-During disease progression, DKD patients present with mesangial expansion and thickening of the glomerular basement membrane, as well as tubulointerstitial fibrosis.
-It has been shown that the extracellular matrix (ECM) composition in the kidney changes during disease progression.
-Nordic's Protein FingerprintTM technology allows quantification of protein fragments generated during ECM turnover directly in serum and/or urine, thereby monitoring the processes of fibrogenesis and fibrolysis.
-The biomarkers can aid in separation between healthy and DKD patients and are associated with established disease severity.
-Protein FingerprintTM biomarkers measured at baseline may be prognostic for adverse outcomes and predict response to treatment.
-Furthermore, longitudinal assessment of the biomarkers may reveal the impact of a given treatment on ECM remodeling.
+During disease progression, DKD patients show expansion of the mesangia and thickening of the glomerular basement membrane, as well as tubulointerstitial fibrosis.
+The composition of the extracellular matrix (ECM) in the kidney has been shown to change during disease progression.
+Nordic's Protein Fingerprint technology enables the quantification of protein fragments generated during ECM turnover directly in serum and/or urine, thereby monitoring the processes of fibrogenesis and fibrolysis.
+The biomarkers can help distinguish between healthy and DKD patients and are associated with the severity of disease detected.
+Protein Fingerprint biomarkers measured at disease onset may be prognostic for negative outcomes and predict response to treatment.
+In addition, longitudinal biomarker assessment may reveal the impact of a given treatment on ECM remodeling.

 Please don't hesitate to contact us if you have any questions or other inquiries.